zlogic/mendix-docs/content/en/docs/catalog/manage/curate.md

 Owners of a service can delete their own services.
 Anyone with curation rights (Mendix Admins or curators) can delete any service within the company.
 This ensures that their Catalog is free of outdated or irrelevant services.

 Deleting something from the Catalog only removes the metadata registration.
-It does not affect the publishing application or any applications that are consuming the data source.
+It does not affect the publishing application or any applications that are consuming the service.

-To delete a service, click the delete icon (red trash can) on the Data Source details page, then click **Delete**.
+To delete a service, click the delete icon (red trash can) on the Service details page, then click **Delete**.